How to Get Into the U.S. Naval Academy: Acceptance Rate & Strategies

 - A look at the demographics of current Naval Academy undergraduates

-- The percent of accepted students that attend the Naval Academy (yield rate)
+- The percentage of accepted students that attend the Naval Academy (yield rate)

 - Tips for applying to the Naval Academy